How to Make a Garage Door More Secure

-Put in a Door Timer
+Put in a Garage Door Security Timer

-These features help ensure that your door is always closed and secure, even if you’re a little absent-minded.
+These security features help ensure that your garage door is always closed and secure, even if you’re a little absent-minded.
 Door timers automatically close your garage door if it’s left open for an established length of time.
 That way, if you do drive off for a long weekend and forget to close your garage door, you don’t have to worry about your home being open and exposed all weekend long!

 Secure Your Emergency Release

 Your garage door lift motor comes with an important feature: the emergency release.
 This dangling pull-cord, which often features a red handle, allows you to disengage the motor from the garage door.
 This is essential if you ever lose power and need to lift your garage door by hand.
 However, this release has also become a security vulnerability.

 There are a couple of ways to address this vulnerability.
 Newer garage door openers often place the release at such an angle that it’s nearly impossible for a burglar to pull it using a wire hook.
 However, if you don’t want to invest in a new door opener, you can also solve the problem with a more DIY security solution.